Creating a reassuring homepage

 Design a prototype

-To design the page, I conduced a competitor analysis of other government agency and financial tech homepages, sketched with stakeholders and teammates to generate ideas, and created wireframes.
+To design the page, I conduced a competitive analysis of other government and financial tech homepages, sketched with stakeholders and teammates to generate ideas, and created wireframes.
+Once we determined a layout, I created a prototype and chose visuals.

-I designed a prototype for usability testing.
+I sketched, wireframed, and designed a page prototype for usability testing.

 4.